 1:00-5:00 PM - Food, festivities and fun

-Tickets are $20 at the door, and kids 12 and under are free.
-Families and friends of riders are encouraged to purchase advance sale tickets.
+Tickets are $20 for adults, $5 for ages 5-12, and kids 4 and under are free.
 Ticket purchases/donations include food and beverages featuring meatballs, baked ziti, baked chicken, sausage and peppers, enchiladas, veggies, toss salad, potato salad, mac salad, bread, pizza, tomato pie, dessert.
 Activities will include raffles, carnival games, dunking booth, music, the Utica Zoo Mobile, face painting and much more.
 A fun time to be had by all!!!

-The seventh annual Brody’s BUDDY™ Ride will take place on August 15, 2015.
+The eighth annual Brody’s BUDDY™ Ride will take place on August 20, 2016.

 It has been established in honor of Brody Majka Savicki, as well as other children and adults who have Down syndrome.
 It is held on the third Saturday of August.